-The Social Science Faculty covers three separate subjects and currently offers A level courses in Economics (AQA), Government and Politics (Edexcel) and Business (AQA).
+The Social Science Faculty covers three separate subjects and currently offers A level courses in Economics (AQA), Politics (Edexcel) and Business (AQA).
 The content of all three subjects is fluid – it can change every day and often does!
 These are subjects then that particularly appeal to boys who are engaged with the world around them and who are interested in current affairs.

 Our courses are popular throughout the ability range but especially with those that appreciate discussion.
 There are few ‘right answers’ in these subjects and boys able to provide strong justifiable opinions, who can also appreciate alternative arguments, inevitably perform well.
 As a result, boys often combine these subjects with a variety of humanities subjects such as History, English, Modern Languages and Geography, although for many they sit comfortably with Mathematics and Science.